 List of questions

 In order to successfully treat hair loss, it is essential to understand it.
 Androgenetic Alopecia, often referred to as male pattern hair loss, can occur in either men or women.
-In male and female pattern hair loss, baldness occurs when hair follicles in the front of the scalp, crown or both areas are genetically programmed to stop producing hair in response to dihydrotestosterone (a by product of testosterone), a male hormone.
+In male and female pattern hair loss, baldness occurs when hair follicles in the front of the scalp, crown or both areas are genetically programmed to stop producing hair in response to dihydrotestosterone (a by product of testosterone).
 The gene that makes this happen can come from either parent, and frequently the hair loss pattern is similar among extended family members.
 Only the follicle is affected; the scalp itself is generally completely healthy.
 Androgenetic alopecia can occur in both men and women, but the patterns tend to be different.

 Here, the Norwood-Hamilton Scale shows common patterns of male pattern baldness.

 *Note the sides and back of the scalp are typically unaffected by male pattern baldness

 Some women experience male pattern hair loss with the same patterns as above.
 But often, women experience androgenetic alopecia with gradual thinning at the part line, followed by increasing diffuse hair loss from the top of the head.
 There are many potential causes of hair loss, including medical conditions, medications, and physical or emotional stress.
 Learn more about women’s hair loss here https://hairrestore.com/women/

 Will Propecia or Rogaine produce the same results?